sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/deploy/install-tyk-enterprise-portal/install-portal-using-docker-compose.md

 ### Create a docker-compose file and launch the stack
 #### Create a docker-compose file
 Before launching the portal using docker-compose, you will need to create a `docker-compose.yaml` file.
-An example of the portal's docker-compose file is provided below, which you can use as a starting point and further customise to meet your specific requirements.
+An example of the portal's docker-compose file is provided below, which you can use as a starting point and further customize to meet your specific requirements.

 Ensure that you replace `<tag>` with the specific version of the portal you intend to launch before executing the command, e.g. `tykio/portal:v1.7` for the portal v1.7.
 You can browse all available versions on [Docker Hub](https://hub.docker.com/r/tykio/portal/tags) and in the [release notes section]({{< ref "product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.7.0.md" >}}).